50 Inches: How Many Feet? Understanding Units of Measurement

 While using decimals is common, some people prefer working with fractions.
 Converting inches to feet using fractions can be equally effective.

-For instance, to convert 50 inches to feet, we can represent the fraction as 50/12.
+Take this case: to convert 50 inches to feet, we can represent the fraction as 50/12.
+Also, this means 4 and 1/6 feet.
 Simplifying this fraction, we get 25/6.
-This means 4 and 1/6 feet.
 To convert the fractional part to inches, we multiply 1/6 by 12, resulting in 2 inches.
 Thus, we arrive at the same answer: 4 feet and 2 inches.

 Frequently Asked Questions (FAQ)